ScudLee/scudlee-xbmc-addons/metadata.tvshows.anidb.net.mod/readme.md

 *   **Use Google Search** - Use Google to perform the initial title search.
     Not as reliable as the default search.

-*   **Store anime ID from** - Site to store the ID from.
-Either AniDB.net or thetvdb.com.
-    Use thetvdb.com if you use the extra fanart downloader.

 *   **Anime list URL** - Location of the animetitles.xml used in the title search.
     A more up-to-date version can be found direct from AniDB.net if needed.